-When a student has been absent from school or class six (6) times during a given semester, the parent or guardian will be informed by telephone and mail of the student's absence record.
-This will be repeated when a student has eight (8) absences in a class.
-If the absence is unexcused, the parent will be notified after three unexcused absences.
+When a student has been absent from school 7 times during a school year, the parent or guardian will be informed by email of the student's absence record.
+When 15 absences have occurred the parent or guardian will receive a phone call and a letter.
+In addition, a meeting will be set up to discuss how we can improve attendance going forward.
+Following 20 absences the matter will be referred to the County Attorney.
+When absences are unexcused, the parent will be notified after three unexcused absences.